-Did you know that some washing products can trigger a child’s eczema?
-Fragrances, dyes, preservatives and optical brighteners are common culprits for making sensitive skin worse.
+Did you know that some washing products can trigger a child’s eczema or atopic dermatitis (AD)?
+Fragrances, dyes, preservatives and optical brighteners are common culprits for making sensitive skin worse, so we have to find a detergent that does not contain these ingredients.
 Finding the best washing product for your child can be daunting as there are so many brands to choose from!
 I hope this article helps you find a washing product that will help your child’s dermatitis.
-Some of the best brands that I found good for atopic dermatitis (AD) include Seventh Generation, Ecos and Tide.
+Some of the best laundry detergent for eczema sufferers include Seventh Generation, Ecos and Tide.
+You want to look for a hypoallergenic detergent.
 To find more information of these products, look at the next paragraph.
-Remember, to help an eczema sufferer, we have to treat it from the inside (gut) and outside (skin) as well.
+Remember, we have to treat AD from the inside (gut) and outside (skin) as well.

 There are affiliate links in this post.
 Read my disclosure policy to learn more.

-Tide is a well-known brand.
-This product is fragrance-free.
-It is also recognized by both the National Eczema Association (NEA) and National Psoriasis Foundation as good alternatives for sensitive skin.
+Tide Free and Gentle is another product fragrance-free and thus good for sensitive skin.
+It is also recognized by both the National Eczema Association (NEA) and National Psoriasis Foundation as good products for these skin conditions.

 All Free and Clear dryer sheets and fabric softener